 In early April, culinary program students displayed their new skills while rewarding others with a lunch at Second Harvest Food Bank.

 Students enrolled in UT’s Culinary and Catering program are presenting a public luncheon series where they will hone their skills in a restaurant setting.

 A group of students in the Culinary Program will be chopping, crushing, and stirring end-of-season tomatoes into gallons of tomato sauce.

-Students in the Culinary Program will be carving ice sculptures for the first time from 4:00 to 7:00 p.m.
-Friday, October 30, on the Locust Street side of the UT Conference Center at 600 Henley Street.
+Students in UT’s Culinary Program will be carving ice sculptures for the first time from 4:00 to 8:00 p.m.
+Thursday at the UT Conference Center.

 For an article in the Home Palate series in the Knoxville Mercury, Dennis Perkins attended a UT Culinary Program challenge featuring student chef Brandon Hill.

 Chef Greg Eisele, UT’s Culinary Program director, was featured in a segment on WATE about a recent event at the UT Conference Center where students from Austin-East High School learned about making heart-healthy food.

 Chefs Deron Little and Robert Allen, instructors in UT’s Culinary Program, scored high marks in the Knoxville Top Chefs competition in early April.